Sue: Peter Grimwade again? So he writes and directs at the same time. Excellent.

 Me: Look!
 There’s my toy!

-The episode concludes with, well, I’m sure Sue can explain it…
+The episode concludes with… I’m sure Sue can explain it…

 Sue: A shower cubicle is assaulting the Doctor.

-Sue: How could they follow Earthshock with that?top
+Sue: How could they follow Earthshock with that?

 Sue: Very funny.

 Me: I can’t take credit for that.
 Patrick Sanders on Twitter pointed out the similarity between this lot and an old Peter Gabriel Genesis routine.
-He’s right – it’s uncanny.
+He’s right, though, it is uncanny.

 Sue: WHAT?
 The University of Darlington?
 Is he having a laugh?
-This really is proper science fiction, now.
+This really has turned into proper science fiction, now.
 The University of Darlington?
 Ha!

 Professor Hayter’s specialist subject is hypnosis.

 Sue: You’d have to hypnotise yourself if you lived in Darlington.
-Apologies to Mark Gatiss, but seriously?
-The University of Darlington??!
+Seriously, though, The University of Darlington??!

-Sue: No one is rushing to help her, even though she is displaying all the classic signs of a heart attack.
+Sue: No one’s rushing to help her, even though she’s displaying all the classic signs of a heart attack.
 How very odd.

 Nyssa is possessed by an alien force.
 She warns our heroes not to approach the citadel.